g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 You, you!
 Unstoppable, watchable...

-_White Woman's Instagram_ is a few things.
+_White Woman's Instagram_ is several things.
 It sneers.
-It's crabbed: seeing positivity makes him want to drag it down.
-It hides its basic negativity behind political piety: without the 'white' qualifier to validate it, it would have caused him trouble, "joyshaming" or whatever.
+Positivity makes him want to drag it down.
+He hides his negativity behind political piety: without the 'white' qualifier to validate it, it would have caused him trouble.
+Race as a normative modifier: it's ok cos...

-But then it drops all that and shows the woman mourning her dead parents and I defy you to keep smirking.
+But then it drops all that and shows her mourning her dead parents and I defy you to smirk.

 > Her favorite photo of her mom<br>
 The caption says, "I can't believe it<br>